Employment statistics within national accounts

 Evolution by sector

 Employment trends can also be decomposed by sector.
-Figure 3 shows changes in employment by sector before and after the crisis.
+Figure 2 shows changes in employment by sector between 2011-2021 and between 2019-2021.
 They indicate that there has been a shift in employment across sectors of the economy.
-The largest losses of employment were recorded in construction and industry, although the sectors have slightly recovered since 2013.
-The sectors of professional, scientific and technical activities, and information and communication experienced the largest growth in employment since 2013.
+The largest losses of employment over the whole time period were recorded in agriculture and financial and insurance activities.
+Industry and wholesale and retail trade, transport, accommodation and food service activities show a decrease since 2019, however both sectors increased since 2011.
+The sectors information and communication and professional, scientific and technical activities experienced the largest growth over the whole time period.

 Relation to GDP, productivity and unit labour costs